 - PTT Faculty also participate in the Biosciences and Human Toxicology interdisciplinary doctoral degree programs

 - Active M.S.
-(PCEUT) and Ph.D. programs parallels the research within the division in these same areas with particular specialization in formulation and pre-formulation sciences, biopharmaceutics, pharmacokinetics, pharmacodynamics, pharmacogenomics, novel drug delivery systems, cancer vaccines, and tissue engineering.
+(PCEUT) and Ph.D. programs parallel the research within the division in these same areas with particular specialization in formulation and pre-formulation sciences, biopharmaceutics, pharmacokinetics, pharmacology, pharmacodynamics, pharmacogenomics, novel drug delivery systems, cancer vaccines, and tissue engineering.

 - Doctoral students from the PTT division’s programs are typically placed in their first permanent positions immediately following the conferral of their degrees.
 These jobs include positions in government, industry and academia.

 - The PTT division has generous support from Professor Emeritus Keith Guillory for the J. Keith Guillory Pharmaceutics Student Fellowship Award and the Dale & June Wurster Pharmaceutics Graduate Student Fellowship.

 - PTT faculty regularly publish high quality manuscripts in well regarded pharmacy and pharmaceutical sciences journals.

 - The PTT division has a diverse graduate student population.
 The PTT division has an enviable track record of recruiting graduate students that come with prestigious international fellowships.
-These include but are not limited to Royal Thai fellows, Fulbright Fellows, Iraqi Fellows, Jordanian University of Science and Technology fellows and Egypt Ministry of Higher Education Fellows.
+These include but are not limited to Royal Thai Fellows, LASPAU Fellows, Fulbright Fellows, Iraqi Fellows, Jordanian University of Science and Technology Fellows and Egypt Ministry of Higher Education Fellows.